milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 To undertake activities to verify or maintain the quality or safety of, or improve, upgrade, or enhance a service or device owned or controlled by GitHub; and
 To conduct any other activities in accordance with applicable law.

 The charts above contain the primary sources, purposes of processing, and recipients for each category of personal data.
-We use the categories of personal information described above for the purposes listed in the "How GitHub uses your information" section of our Privacy Statement, such as meeting our legal obligations, improving our internal operations, and doing research.
+We use the categories of personal information described above for the purposes listed in the "GitHub Privacy Statement" section of our Privacy Statement, such as meeting our legal obligations, improving our internal operations, and doing research.
 We also disclose the categories of personal information listed above for business or compliance purposes.
-Please see the "How we share the information we collect" section of our Privacy Statement for additional details.
+Please see the "GitHub Privacy Statement" section of our Privacy Statement for additional details.

 Not in a Position to Identify Data.
 In some situations GitHub may process data in a state called Not in a Position to Identify Data (NPI) or de-identified data.
 Data is in this state when we are not able to link data to an individual to whom such data may relate without taking additional steps.
 In those instances, and unless allowed under applicable law, we will maintain such information in an NPI state, and will not try to re-identify the individual to whom NPI data relates.

 Disclosures of personal data for business or commercial purposes.
 As indicated in the How We share the information we collect section, we share personal data with third parties for various business and commercial purposes.
 The primary business and commercial purposes for which we share personal data are the purposes of processing listed in the table above.
 We also disclose the categories of personal information listed above for business purposes.
-Please see the "How we share the information we collect" section of our Privacy Statement for additional details.
+Please see the "GitHub Privacy Statement" section of our Privacy Statement for additional details.

 Parties that control collection of personal data.
 In certain situations, we may allow a third party to control the collection of your personal data.
 For example, on our Enterprise Marketing Pages, advertisers may be the controllers of information they collect through their cookies.

-We use the categories of personal information described above for the purposes listed in the "How GitHub uses your information" section of our Privacy Statement.
+We use the categories of personal information described above for the purposes listed in the "GitHub Privacy Statement" section of our Privacy Statement.
 We also disclose the categories of personal information listed above for business purposes.
-Please see the "How we share the information we collect" section of our Privacy Statement for additional details.
+Please see the "GitHub Privacy Statement" section of our Privacy Statement for additional details.